UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAAContract.md

 function getSelectedNodes(bytes32 pid) external view returns (address[])
 ```

-_Returns the selected nodes for a given pid._
+_Returns the selected nodes for a given pid.
+This will be probably removed since the determinism of node selection
+is not something that we want._

 #### Parameters